SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 ```

 ### Mutual exclusion
-Since a detached thread on it's own is effectively useless, we are introducing shared state between the threads.
-It means, that two or more threads have to work on the same structure.
+Since a detached thread on its own is effectively useless, we are introducing shared state between the threads.
+It means that two or more threads have to work on the same structure.
 This is problematic, as we currently have no way of ensuring that a thread won't write to a field that is currently being read by another thread. (and vice versa)

 This is where mutexes come into play.
 In short - a mutex is a special object that prevents two or more threads from holding it at the same time.
 It is recommended to read more about mutexes if you don't know what a mutex is.